hrissan/dtls/README.md

 Code as simple and fast as possible, without resorting to dirty tricks.

-No unsafe code of our own (except in standard crypto, we do not control).
+No unsafe code of our own (except in dependencies we do not control).

-Must make zero allocations on the fast paths, almost zero allocations on slow paths (except in standard crypto, we do not control).
+Must make zero allocations on the fast paths, almost zero allocations on slow paths (except in dependencies we do not control).

 Must be fixed memory for most objects.
 Most objects allocated on heap must be recycled indefinitely.

-Must use as little memory per established connection as possible (1.5 kilobytes).
+Must use as little memory per established connection as possible (700 bytes now for TLS_CHACHA20_POLY1305_SHA256).
 We need this implementation for mesh with at least 100K connections per service, so literally every byte counts.

-Must have separate memory limit for established connections.
+Must have separate memory limit for handshakes, which are larger (3000 bytes plus messages we are reassembling now per handshake).
 If the limit is reached, new handshakes cannot start.
+Handshakes which did not complete in reasonable time are cancelled to free memory for new handshakes.

-Note: We can save half memory for AES context by implementing "Plaintext Sequence Numbers" extension. https://datatracker.ietf.org/doc/html/draft-pismenny-tls-dtls-plaintext-sequence-number-02
+Note: We can save half memory for AES contexts by implementing "Plaintext Sequence Numbers" extension. https://datatracker.ietf.org/doc/html/draft-pismenny-tls-dtls-plaintext-sequence-number-02

-Must have separate memory limit for handshake contexts.
-If the limit is reached, new handshakes cannot start (handshakes which did not complete in reasonable time are cancelled to free memory for new handshakes).

 Must implement some fairness, so one connection cannot easily dominate.

-Must offload heavy computations (ECC, etc.) to separate goroutines, so latency of established connections does not suffer too much.
+Must offload heavy computations (ECC, etc.) to separate goroutines, so latency of ECC does not affect established connections too much.

 Must have state machine/sans network core and fuzzing tests with packet drops/reordering.

-All parsers/incoming path must be fuzzed.
+All parsers/data structures/incoming paths must be fuzzed.

+# Implemented so far

+## Protocol features

+* 3 mandatory ciphers (TLS_AES_128_GCM_SHA256, TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256).

+* 1 of 2 mandatory key share groups (X25519).
+SECP256R1 is coming soon (TODO).

+* PSK-based auth (with ECDHE) on both server and client.

+## API features

+* Event-based API for very efficient servers and clients.

+* Golang-style standard API for not so efficient clients (for servers coming soon).

+* Early data support on both server and client (with API to decide which data can be sent early).

+* Application-Layer Protocol Negotiation Extension https://datatracker.ietf.org/doc/html/rfc7301

-## design
+# Overall design

 There is reading goroutine, writing goroutine, timers goroutine, and ECC offload goroutines.
 They communicate using mutexes, and wake each other with condvars and channels.